quicwg/base-drafts/draft-ietf-quic-transport.md

 the connection ID as part of its token validation logic (see {{tokens}}).

 All subsequent Initial packets from the client MUST use the connection ID and token values from the Retry packet.
-All subsequent Initial packets from the client MUST use the connection ID and token values from the Retry packet.
+Aside from this, the Initial packet sent by the client is subject to the same restrictions as the first Initial packet.
 A client can either reuse the cryptographic handshake message or construct a new one at its discretion.